 We sat down with two of our agents on the Micro Focus Vertica campaign – Jada and Veronica – for a quick Q&A to learn more about their secrets to success.

 Question: What do you think makes our partnership with Micro Focus Vertica so successful?

 Jada: The Micro Focus team gives us the confidence that helps us continue staying strong and moving forward – even during the most difficult of circumstances.
-Rainey, one of my teammates, said it best, “Our passion for the campaign and our appreciation for Sid Reeves, (check out Sid’s guest post here) makes us want to go above and beyond.
-He believes in us, strategically collaborates with us, and is always there to make sure we feel valued and appreciated.”
+Rainey, one of my teammates, said it best, “Our passion for the campaign and our appreciation for Sid Reeves, He believes in us, strategically collaborates with us, and is always there to make sure we feel valued and appreciated.”

 Veronica: When you have leaders like Sid Reeves, the champion and stakeholder for the Televerde partnership, you want to exceed expectations.
 For example, he helps us understand the market, provides tips and tricks for success, and gives us confidence!
 He exemplifies the word ‘teamwork’ — which keeps us motivated to put our best foot forward despite the bumps and challenges that may come our way.

 Question: What are some success tips and tricks you can give your peers?

 Jada: It’s so important to always be curious, ask lots of questions, and show that you truly care about what’s going on in the lives of the people you’re speaking with.
 When researching prospects, taking the time to dig into the company’s current events and what the prospect is doing is a great way to show that you’re engaged and interested in helping.
 It’s all about being empathetic, personable, and genuine.